 UIL Regional Coordinator

-Jerrod Cook is in his seventh year as University Interscholastic League (UIL) Regional Coordinator.
+Jerrod Cook is in his ninth year as University Interscholastic League (UIL) Regional Coordinator.
 His responsibilities include hosting and officiating UIL regional activities located on the campus of Abilene Christian University.

 Cook came to Abilene Christian University (ACU) in August of 2006 from McMurry University in Abilene, Texas.
 Cook graduated from McMurry with a Bachelor of Science Degree in Exercise Science and Sports Studies and helped coached three Indians to All-American honors, including two National Titles in men’s shot put.
-He married Melinda Renee Cook on June 21, 2003 and they have two children - Katelyn, four, and Carter, three.
-Melinda teaches fifth grade science at Merkel Middle School.
+He married Melinda Renee Cook on June 21, 2003 and they have two children - Katelyn, six, and Carter, five.
+Melinda teaches fourth grade math and science at Austin elementary School.

 Cook is also currently employed by the ACU Athletic Department where he serves as an Assistant Track and Field Coach.
 He coaches the throws and multi events for the wildcat’s track & field team.
 Cook has continued to have tremendous success, coaching Nick Jones to an unprecedented four National titles in the discus, one national title in the indoor shot put, and five additional All-American honors in the shot put, including two runner-up finishes at the outdoor national meet.
 In 2011 Nick Jones was crowned ACU's Male Athlete of the Year.
 Jones also competed in his first Olympic Trials in both the shot put and discus in 2012.
 He was a finalist in the discus and the top collegiate finisher in the discus at the Trials.
 During the same year, Nick broke the ACU school record in shot put with a throw of 64'-02".